 The location of a line in an assembly language program is 4n, where n is the number of non-null lines preceding it.
 The first line therefore has location 0.
 If the first line is non-null, the second line has location 4.
 On the other hand, if the first line is null, the location of the second line is also 0.
 Note that the location of any non-null line is exactly the same as the location of the machine language word that it specifies.
 And all null lines immediately preceding it have the same location.

 The value of a label is defined to be the location of the line on which it is defined.
 The value of a label corresponds to the memory address it corresponds to in the machine language program, if the machine language program were to be loaded at address 0.

 A comment is any sequence of characters beginning with a semicolon (;) and ending with the line feed character (ASCII 0x0A) that terminates the line.
 Comments have meaning only to the reader; they do not contribute to the specification of the equivalent machine language program.

 An instruction takes the form of an opcode followed by one or more operands.
 There can be at most one instruction per line.

 The opcode may be

 mfhi, mflo, lis, lw, sw, slt, sltu, beq, bne, jr, jalr, or the pseudo-opcode

-These opcodes all take three register operands; for example
+These opcodes all take three register operands separated by commas.
+For example:

 add $1, $2, $3